stacybri/SPI_v0/R/04_WDR/042_programs/02_data_cleaning_WDR.md

 recommended that surveys on income and expenditure be conducted at least every 3 to 5 years.

 1 Point.
-3 or more surveys done within past 10 years 0.6 Points.
-2 surveys done within past 10 years;
+3 or more surveys done within past 10 years
-0.3 Points.
-1 survey done within past 10 years;

 0 Points.
 None within past 10 years